 The seats fill up fast, so we try and get there at least 10 minutes before the start of the show.

 Each show lasts between 15 and 20 minutes, which allows you to see all of them.
 They have two performances of each one per day (morning and afternoon).

 Instead of fighting your way through the crowds to leave the show, consider staying behind.
 Often, you can talk to the zookeepers and have your photo taken with the animals.

-The Elephants, Giraffes, Goats, and White Rhinos can be fed at certain times for a nominal fee.
-Get there at least 15 minutes early as food is limited.
+The Elephants, Giraffes, Goats, giant tortoises, and White Rhinos can be fed at certain times for a nominal fee which goes towards funding their wildlife conservation in the region.